Peterpiotr/siguren-documentation/docs/source/equipment/ms-solution/ms-unit.rst

 .. important::
     It must be used by operators informed of procedures.

-It is to be used only in case of gravity lowering with manual control from the Motosuiveur®, for example in case of power failure of the electric supply of the Motosuiveur®.
+It is to be used only in case of gravity lowering with manual control from the MotoSuiveur®, for example in case of power failure of the electric supply of the MotoSuiveur®.

 .. list-table:: Manual handle mounting instruction
    :widths: 5 95